 Generalised Anxiety Disorder (GAD) is a common anxiety disorder, thought to affect 5-6% of the population.
-It is characterised by excessive and often unrealistic worry.
-People with generalised anxiety don’t just worry about major events, which most people will have concerns about, but they also worry about minor events.
+It is characterised by excessive and often unrealistic worrying.
+People with generalised anxiety do not just worry about major events, which most people will have concerns about, but they also worry about minor events.
 As minor events happen more frequently, this means their worry is more constant.
 It can very often spiral out of control and once it starts, sufferers feel unable to stop it escalating.
 It interferes with their ability to function and makes it very difficult for them to relax.

 If you have generalised anxiety you will usually have some of the following symptoms:

 - Feeling restless, on edge, irritable, muscle tension, or ‘keyed up’ a lot of the time

 - Difficulty concentrating and your mind ‘goes blank’ quite often

 - Poor sleep.
 Usually it is difficulty in getting off to sleep, or in staying asleep

 The good news is that generalised anxiety disorder is treatable.

 CBT is the most effective treatment for generalised anxiety and worry.